devlooped/SponsorLink/readme.md

 will happen (remove the PackageId property in that case, since the referencing project will be the one doing the packing).

+Check out [the complete example](samples/dotnet) plus test project (that can be debugged by just pressing F5 in Visual Studio).

 ## ![](https://avatars.githubusercontent.com/in/279204?s=24&u=d13eed8cef2b965c8bb34f6298b4edac31688c5a&v=4) Open source consumers